hafbau/lecture_notes/w4d1/README.md

 # Intro to CSS

-Today's notes is courtesy of Dominic from Montreal and Karl from Vancouver.
+Thank you all for checking out CSS with me today, it can be quite rewarding / motivating discover the CSS gems.
 Check out some of the resources below and enjoy styling!

 [notes and code are here](https://github.com/hafbau/lecture_notes/tree/master/w4d1)

 [Video will be here](#)

-## What we learned [5m]
+## What we learned

 - Learned about the Cascading nature of CSS - i.e. it inherits parents' styles and file is read top down